From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Experiments

 \subsection{Confidence-Correctness Visualization}

 We visualize the joint distribution of the Knowledge Generator's confidence $C$ and correct answer Hits on the OK-VQA test set in Figure \ref{fig:kgen_hits_conf}.

-As shown in Figure \ref{fig:kgen_hits_conf} (left), the zero-shot model exhibits over-confidence: the majority of its generated knowledge has 0 hits (Hits=0) , yet its confidence is concentrated at a high level around 0.8.
+As shown in Figure \ref{fig:kgen_hits_conf} (a), {Zero-Shot model exhibits over-confidence}: the majority of its generated knowledge has 0 hits (Hits=0), yet its confidence is concentrated at a high level around 0.8.
 Samples with different hits show similar confidence distributions.
-After HDFT training (middle), HinD is able to generate knowledge with higher hits.
-However, the misalignment problem between confidence and correctness also exposes: high-hit knowledge may show confidence lower than the 0-hit knowledge.
-After KEPO optimization (right), the misalignment phenomenon is effectively corrected.
+In Figure \ref{fig:kgen_hits_conf} (b), {HinD with HDFT generates knowledge with higher hits, though with an exposed misalignment problem}.
+The misalignment problem between confidence and correctness show that high-hit knowledge are under-confidence than the 0-hit knowledge.
+In Figure \ref{fig:kgen_hits_conf} (c), {HinD with KEPO effectively corrects the misalignment phenomenon}.
 The confidence distribution for high-hit knowledge shifts significantly to the right.
 This indicates that KEPO effectively calibrates the Knowledge Generator, enabling it to be more confident in generating helpful knowledge.